AppXprt/ManifoldCordova/readme.md

 This mapping process is handled by a hook that executes during the **before_prepare** stage of the Cordova build process.
 The hook updates the **config.xml** file with values obtained from the manifest.

-The plugin hook also handles downloading any icons that are specified in the manifest and copies them to the application’s directory, using their dimensions, and possibly their pixel density, to classify them as either an icon or a splash screen, as well as determining the platform for which they are suitable (e.g. iOS, Android, Windows, etc.).
+The plugin hook also handles downloading any icons that are specified in the manifest and copies them to the application’s directory, using their dimensions, and possibly their pixel density, to classify them as either an icon or a splash screen, as well as determining the platform for which they are suitable (e.g. iOS, Android, etc.).
 It uses this information to configure the corresponding icon and splash elements for each supported platform.

 ## Getting Started